Projects & tools

 Every year, thousands of children and adults are systematically forced in the Netherlands to have sex with ‘clients’ for money.
 The visibility of this group is decreasing, because many victims are groomed, abused and/or exploited via the digital world.
 But it is also the place where victims look for answers, help and a listening ear.
 Spine wants to support the fight by seriously investing in the creation of an online outreach.
 Our dedicated team of care professionals will go digital and proactively seek contact with (potential) victims to offer help and protection.

 Not every victim is ready to report their victimization to the police immediately after it took place.
 This causes problems for evidence.
-Our digital safe contributes to a solution by creating a digital safe.
-Victims will be able to store any evidence of the exploitation in a secure, online vault shortly after the exploitation has occurred.
+Our digital safe contributes to a solution, because victims will be able to store any evidence of the exploitation in a secure, online vault shortly after the exploitation has occurred.
 In the meantime, the victim has time to think about pressing charges or to prepare for an upcoming criminal trial.
 Problems such as an ‘elapsed time period’ or ‘possible reformed memories’ will be backed-up by digital data of the victim’s evidence within the safe.
 Once the victim is ready to file a police report, the evidence can be exported from the safe to support their declaration.

 Experimenting online has become part of the sexual development of teenagers and adolescents.
 These digital interactions, however, can come with risks, such as online sexual abuse, violence and/or harassment.
 We want to evolve with these trends by providing online support.